 On the morning of her coronation in 1838, it was, of course, Howley in his official capacity as Archbishop of Canterbury, who lead the solemn service in Westminster Abbey.
 As it was later imagined by the artist Sir George Hayter, who painted the Queen in her coronation robes and was described later as being ‘Painter in Ordinary to Her Majesty’.
 The glittering moment of the crowning, the cheers in the Abbey, all is brilliantly captured by Hayter; the silence of portraiture does not dampen our ability to imagine the cries that rang bell-like, from the excited congregation, who shouted ‘God Save Queen Victoria’.
 Her clear voice, described on her accession as ‘naturally beautiful’ and ‘clear’, replied to Archbishop Howley ‘All this I promise to do’ (Ibid, 73).
 It was he, of course, who anointed Victoria, in the most solemn and religious part of the coronation ceremony.

 Howley had presided as Archbishop at the Coronation of William IV in 1831; an event which cost considerably less than the lavish coronation of George IV in 1821 and the coronation of Queen Victoria in 1838, the Privy Council setting a budget for a more ‘modest’ coronation for William IV of some £30,000 in 1831.
 Because of a quarrel over royal precedence, Princess Victoria’s mother, the Duchess of Kent declared that Victoria would not attend William IV’s coronation at Westminster Abbey, because she could not afford it and for reasons of her daughter’s health.
-Princess Victoria commented at the time: ‘Nothing could console me… not even my dolls’ (cit., Sidney Lee, Queen Victoria, 31).
+Princess Victoria commented at the time: ‘Nothing could console me… not even my dolls’ (Sidney Lee, Queen Victoria, 31, quoted in ibid, 33).

 The embarrassment and lack of organisation at the Queen’s coronation ritual resulted in numerous mishaps in the Abbey, despite the fact that it took place just over a year since her actual accession, meaning there had been at least eleven months of preparation, a pattern which was established by the Queen’s paternal grandfather, George III (Kay Staniland, In Royal Fashion, 108).
 Astonishingly perhaps, there had been no rehearsals.
 Not least was the occasion when it came to the placing on of the coronation ring which Archbishop Howley jammed on to the Queen’s fourth finger, after which it could only be removed with the ‘greatest difficulty’ (Ibid, 74), and that by this point, the unfortunate Archbishop was ‘so confused and puzzled and knew nothing’, because the Queen had been given the coronation orb before the correct point in the proceedings (Ibid).
 But all this evidently did not perjure the Queen’s later opinion of him, for she went on to describe him as ‘so mild and gentle’ (Wilson, 140).
 Perhaps Howley, as he crowned and anointed Queen Victoria, recalled the baby at Kensington Palace, at whose christening he had assisted as Bishop of London, in 1819.